 If you are an employer in any of these areas, be sure to review your current hiring practices with an employment attorney, and update them to be compliant with these changes.
 Also, check on any laws or pending legislation that may soon be enacting similar changes in the states where you are hiring.

-For more information about human resources practices, consult with the team at The HR Manager.
 For information about how you can use pre-screening questions to streamline recruiting, please contact the team at The Applicant Manager.